 A wish list for future Cruises: –

 - Light wind/downwind sail.
 This item was on my wish list last year as well.
 Something easy to manage, set, furl and stow.
 I have given up on using the spinnaker when single handed and need an alternative.
+Same as last year, they are still expensive.

 - A lighter spinnaker pole to replace the malevolent timber stick on board.